kevinavi/film-enthusiasts/README.md

 # film-enthusiasts
 A single page small application using nodejs and reactjs

-Open client, do
+Open client folder, run
 # npm install

-Open server, do
+Open server folder, run
 # npm install

 To start the project, go to server folder and run